Fix Your Squat: Is Ankle Mobility limiting your Squat?

 Is Ankle Mobility Limiting Your Squat:

-If you’re unsure why your squat is feeling a little funky check our how to save your squat first.
+If you’re unsure why your squat is feeling a little funky check out how to save your squat first.
 Then, if you find it is ankle mobility limiting your squat.
-We have a quick fix making use of banded stretching technique.
+We have a quick fix making use of the banded stretching technique.

 Increase Range Of Motion With Banded Distraction Stretching: